mailjet/api-documentation/guides/_send-api.md

 ## Choose sending method

-Mailjet offers two ways to send transactional emails : SMTP Relay or Send API
+Mailjet offers two ways to send transactional emails : SMTP Relay or Send API.

 ### SMTP Relay

-Wtih the Mailjet <a href="https://www.mailjet.com/feature/smtp-relay/" target="_blank">SMTP Relay</a> you can send emails in an easy way, requiring minimum integration effort on your side.
+With the Mailjet <a href="https://www.mailjet.com/feature/smtp-relay/" target="_blank">SMTP Relay</a> you can send emails in an easy way, requiring minimum integration effort on your side.

 The SMTP Relay is useful if you have an existing solution for transactional emailing by SMTP or if you cannot use the Send API.
 Using the SMTP relay, you have to take care of email headers, MIME type handling and completely format and personalize your message content.